 Even where only one parent has been accused of abuse or neglect, DCP&P (formerly DYFS) will ordinarily name both parents in the court case, and in most cases each parent needs to have a separate attorney.
 A Deputy Attorney General will represent DCP&P and the court will appoint an attorney for the child, called a Law Guardian.

 If you can afford to hire an attorney, do so as soon as possible.
 If you cannot afford an attorney, you may qualify for representation from the Office of Parental Representation (OPR), a unit of the New Jersey Office of the Public Defender.
 More information about OPR is available at the court house where your case has been filed.
 If you do not have an attorney before your preliminary hearing, you can ask the judge to postpone the hearing to give you time to find one.

 Cooperate in developing a plan to help your child

 In most cases, the law requires the New Jersey Division of Child Protection and Permanency to try to keep your family together and to work with you to develop a plan for this, known as a Safety Protection Plan.

 There are many services available for struggling families, and DCP&P will probably suggest some.
 Take advantage of these.
 If you believe that you need more help, ask for it.
 Your caseworker and your attorney can help you determine what your family needs.
 If DCP&P wants to place your child outside the home and you have relatives who can care for your child, let DCP&P know this immediately.
 In most cases, if DCP&P removes a child from the home, the parents have a right to visit the child.
 Your attorney can make sure that you get the best visitation plan possible.

 If you have questions about any part of the New Jersey Division of Child Protection & Permanency Investigations process, our compassionate and experienced family law attorneys can help you understand your options and decide how best to proceed.
-Call us today at (855) 993-3858 to schedule your free confidential consultation.
+Call us today at (855) 993-3858 to schedule an initial confidential consultation.